IndyHumane Encourages Pet Owners to Act with Care on Independence Day

 As residents begin planning their Fourth of July celebrations, we ask that animals be kept in mind, as there is often an increase of lost pets following the holiday.

 Celebrations for the holiday often include fireworks and other commotion, which can be stressful to pets or result in them getting lost.
-For the safety and protection of pets, IndyHumane joins the Humane Society of the United States in recommending the following:
+For the safety and protection of pets, IndyHumane recommends the following:

 ▪ Leave pets at home and inside.
 Fireworks can be terrifying to pets, even those who are accustomed to being around crowds and commotion.